Wildlife Crime and Detection in Berbak-Sembilang Tiger Conservation Landscape

 Tiger caught in snare

-Additional snares sweeps along with more frequent and focused patrolling efforts are now being developed and coordinated between ZSL/WCCRT and the National Park.
+Additional snares sweeps along with more frequent and focused patrolling efforts are now being developed and coordinated between ZSL/WCCRTs and the National Parks.

-Both the WCCRT teams have now received training in collecting evidence on how effective law enforcement is whilst patrolling and will be receiving training in the new SMART software in the near future.
-SMART is a new and improved tool for measuring, evaluating and improving the effectiveness of wildlife law enforcement patrols and site-based conservation activities and is being developed for use around the world by a collection of Non Government Organisations including ZSL.
+Both WCCRTs have been trained in collecting evidence while patrolling on the effectiveness of law enforcement and will receive training in the new SMART software in the near future.
+SMART is a tool for measuring, evaluating and improving the effectiveness of wildlife law enforcement patrols and site-based conservation activities and is being developed for use around the world by a collection of NGOs including ZSL.

 Conflict Resolution Activity

-The WCCRT have attended eight tiger human conflict, tiger protection and potential crime incidences in the last year, three of which resulted in tigers including two tiger cubs being rescued and a tigress being found in a snare, treated and released
+The WCCRTs have attended eight tiger human conflict, tiger protection and potential crime incidences in the last year, three of which resulted in tigers including two tiger cubs being rescued and a tigress being found in a snare, treated and released.

-Tiger captures for conflict resolution The most dramatic new and emerging direct threat to tigers of 2011 was the discovery of deadly high voltage electric fences.
-A large male tiger was electrocuted on the edge of the park by a high-voltage electric fence set up to protect community-owned agricultural farms from deer and pig.
+Tiger captures for conflict resolution The most dramatic new and emerging direct threat to tigers since 2011 has been the discovery of deadly high voltage electric fences.
+A large male tiger known to ZSL through camera trap images was electrocuted on the edge of the park by a high-voltage electric fence set up to protect community-owned agricultural farms from deer and pigs.

 Global Positioning System (GPS) Collaring Study

-Permission has been obtained from the Ministry of Forestry for wild tigers to be fitted with GPS collars so that they can be tracked.
-This provides vital information on tiger movements and use of landscape in the region.
-Three GPS tiger collars are now ready for use and tiger monitoring has been put in place at suitable sites to establish the best locations for tiger captures.
-Local Forestry Department approved veterinarians have been trained to assist with the capture, sedation, health check and release and are now available when required.
+Permission has been obtained from the Ministry of Forestry for wild tigers to be fitted with GPS collars and tracked.
+This provides vital information on tiger movements and habitat use in the region.
+Three GPS tiger collars are now ready for attachment and tiger monitoring has been put in place at suitable sites to establish the best locations for tiger captures.
+Local Forestry Department-approved veterinarians have been trained to assist with the capture, sedation, health check and release of animals.